google/timesketch/docs/sysadmin/troubleshooting.md

 ## Docker

-To get all your docker instances, run:
+To list all your running Docker containers, run:

 ```shell
 docker container list